 Looking for some ideas for easy indoor winter fun?
 As much as we love to get outside, where we live in Northern California it is often cold and rainy this time of year, so we are stuck inside much of the time.
 So instead I came up this simple snowman craft – and the boys invented a fun indoor winter game!
 Plus you don’t want to miss our review and giveaway of a wonderful new winter books that is sure to become a family favorite!

-Disclosure: I received complimentary copies of many of the items below; however, all opinions are my own.
+Disclosure: I received a complimentary copy of the book below for review purposes; however, all opinions are my own.
 This post contains affiliate links.
-If you click through and make a purchase, I receive a small commission at no cost to you.
+If you click through and make a purchase, I receive a small commission at no extra charge to you.

 Easy Snowman Craft and Indoor Winter Fun

 This snowman craft is great for a range of ages – little ones will love just playing with the cotton balls, while older children can do more elaborate creations.
 And the materials are ones you probably already have on hand!

 That’s it!
 Just glue the cotton balls together and add decorations to make your snowman!
 This can also be an engineering challenge for kids as they figure out the best way to put the cotton balls together to make the creation they want – or perhaps to make it stand up!
 We found that it was easiest to put the toothpick arms in between the cotton balls rather than trying to stick them into the cotton balls.

 Buttons are great for the snowman’s buttons of course, but all the eyes or even hats!